 Credit risk is the risk of loss due to a counterparty's non-payment of a loan or other receivable.
 Following the purpose of the Company, its main counterparties for loans and receivables are all related parties and hence members of the Südzucker Group.
 These companies have a long and proven track record of being reliable creditors, and their suitability for future credit is monitored on an ongoing basis.
 In cooperation with Südzucker AG headquarters, assessments of credit risk are made.
 The company's exposure to credit risk is influenced mainly by the characteristics of Südzucker Group related default risk.
 In case of a non-payment of a loan or other receivable of an affiliated company, SZIF has limited the risk at 1% of the outstanding amount with a maximum of EUR 10 million through an agreement with Südzucker AG.
-Südzucker AG, Mannheim, which has issued an unconditional and irrevocable guarantee in relation to every single bond, at year-end has a short-term A-3 rating by Standard & Poor's and a P-3 rating by Moody's.
-Credit ratings have a positive outlook.
+Südzucker AG, Mannheim, at year-end has a short-term A-2 rating by Standard & Poor's and a P-2 rating by Moody's.
+Credit ratings have a negative outlook.
 The expenses associated to the bonds are charged on to the lending companies through an additional premium on top of the base rate.